Guess whether the following statements are true or false. Click to see the answers.

 Meeting southern Utah’s future water needs requires a comprehensive plan that includes more conservation and reuse, development of local supplies, free market agricultural transfers and building the LPP.

 4. Using more water from agriculture would eliminate the need for the LPP.

 Much of Washington County’s agricultural water has already been converted to municipal use.
-The state estimates that approximately 23,000 additional acre feet of water could possibly be available for purchase in the future.
-This is well short of the 125,000 acre feet of water needed to meet anticipated demands.
+The state estimates that approximately 3,500 to 5,900 additional acre feet of water could possibly be available for purchase in the future.
+This is well short of the water needed to meet anticipated demands.
 In addition, converting most of the available agricultural water to municipal use will require an expensive treatment process to bring it to drinking water standards.

 Agriculture is part of Utah’s heritage and a major contributor to the state’s economy.
 For this reason, it is not in the state’s interest to force farmers to give up their water rights and dry up farms.
 When farmers want to sell their rights, they can be sold and bought on a free market basis.